 – If you suffer from cognitive problems and the insurance company claims there is no support for your deficits in memory, concentration, executive functioning, etc., we may recommend neuropsychological testing.
 This evaluation will both objectively document your cognitive functioning and explain how your impairments may prevent you from performing the duties of your own occupation.

-– We may obtain and submit affidavits or narrative letters from your doctor(s) to better explain and document your symptoms, diagnoses, treatment, and restrictions/limitations.
+– We may obtain and submit, as part of your disability appeal, affidavits or narrative letters from your doctor(s) to better explain and document your symptoms, diagnoses, treatment, and restrictions/limitations.
 These documents can also clear up any misconceptions in the medical records and/or your doctors’ opinions.

 – We may obtain and submit affidavits from you, your family, and/or your co-workers.
 These affidavits may be your only chance to “speak out” regarding your medical conditions and symptoms, and the effect they have on your ability to work.
 And the affidavits from your family and co-workers should provide first-hand observations of your symptoms and how they prevent you from performing your daily activities and/or work duties and responsibilities.